 What Causes a Tooth to Die?

-Now that you’re familiar with what a dead tooth is, let’s answer the question, what causes a dead tooth?
+Now that you’re familiar with what a dead tooth is, let’s answer the question: What causes a dead tooth?Â

-There are two primary reasons that cause a dead tooth.
-These are tooth decay (rotten teeth) and tooth trauma (when a physical trauma causes the blood vessels to burst or be cut off).
-Regardless of the manner in which the dead tooth was created, the symptoms will remain similar for either cause.
+Two primary causes of dead teeth are tooth decay (rotten teeth) and tooth trauma (when physical trauma causes the blood vessels to burst or be cut off).
+Regardless of how the dead tooth was created, the symptoms will remain similar for either cause.Â

 7 Signs of a Dead Tooth

-2. Tooth or gum pain
+- Tooth or gum pain

-4. Sensitivity to temperatures (hot or cold)
+- Sensitivity to temperatures (hot or cold) or no sensation to temperature

-5. Bad breath
+- Bad breath

-6. Bad taste in your mouth
+- Bad taste in your mouth

-7. Gum swelling
+- Gum swelling

 Treatment Options For a Dead Tooth